OSVTAC/project-recommendations/pages/recommendations.md

 staggered in conjunction with other deliverables.
 For example, development on other components can be started before these are finished.

-* In each case, there is open-source code that already exists that development of the components might be able to start from, or at least learn from.
+* In each case, there is open source code that already exists that development of the components might be able to start from, or at least learn from.